jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

     - [x] ~~2008-03 05             Generic, No Generators Spec, Project Summary.docx~~
     - [x] ~~2008-04 02        Get Clearer View over Difficult Topics Project Summary.docx~~

-### 2020-04-18 Done Encircle Language Spec Planning Docs: Reword Main Project and Future Sub -Projects
+### 2020-04-18 Done Encircle Language Spec Planning Docs: Reword Main Project and Future Sub-Projects

 - [x] The aim is to use less definite, more open, language and to take out the personal 'I' form.
 - [x] I think a lot of documents do not contain as much prose as Encircle Language Spec Strategy, so maybe things are doable after all.
 Also it does not drain my energy much.
 It is relaxing work to me.
 So I am not sure how much it matters, how long it takes.